On the intersection of local Arthur packets for classical groups and applications: The local -packets of Arthur type

 Note that $\pi_i' $ is the unique irreducible subrepresentation of $\sigma$ from Langlands classification.
 Then Lemma \ref{lem Frobenius} implies $D_{\rho|\cdot|^{B_n+i}}(\pi_{i-1}') \geq \pi_i'$.
 This completes the proof of the first claim.

-The second claim follows directly from the formula in \cite[Theorem 7.1]{AM20} and we omit the detail.
-We remark that each derivative is highest due to the conditions (ii) and (iv) for $\EE_1$ in the statement.
+Claim 2 follows directly from the formula in \cite[Theorem 7.1]{AM20} and we omit the detail.
+We remark that each derivative in Claim 2 is highest due to Conditions (ii) and (iii) for $\EE_1$ in the statement.
 This completes the proof of the proposition. \end{proof}